jehicken/high-order-and-chaos/README.md

-# Julia code for Paper
+# Julia and Python code for "The relative efficiency of high-order discretizations of chaotic dynamical systems"

-(Kevin: We may cite this repo eventually, so let's keep it as neat and tidy as possible)

-This repository contains the code necessary to reproduce the results in XXXX.
+This repository contains the code necessary to reproduce the results in the manuscript _"The relative efficiency of high-order discretizations of chaotic dynamical systems"_.
 The directories are as follows:

   * `lorenz`: Julia code and plotting scripts for the Lorenz results.
-  * `chen`: Julia code and plotting scripts for the Chen system.
+  * `chen`: Julia code and plotting scripts for the Chen system (not included in the current manuscript)
   * `kuramoto-sivashinsky`: Julia code and plotting scripts for the KS PDE.
-  * `NewtonCotes`: A variety of Newton-Cotes rules for numerical integration
+  * `NewtonCotes`: A variety of Newton-Cotes rules for numerical integration.
   * `utils`: MATLAB helper functions for importing data, calculating time averages, and gathering statistics

 The following sections describe the contents of these directories in more detail.